 To be honest, I think book reviews are mostly irrelevant, excluding those who are looking to purchase books.
 If it's unanimous that the book sucks, why waste the money?
 However, in the status quo, most reviews are politically motivated to some degree, which is sad.

 This is the second book in a row that I have read on early British exploration of the high seas.
-The first book I read was The Wager, a very readable and enjoyable book.
+The first book I read was The Wager, a very readable and enjoyable narrative non-fiction.

-Not to digress, but much of our nihilistic nature today are the results of the conquest of men of yesterday.
+Not to digress, but much of our nihilistic nature today are the results of the conquests of the men of yesteryear.
 In many regards, their successes have left their decedents twiddling their thumbs.

 I thought about asking AI for some advice on how to formally write a book review.
 Actually, I don't want to be dishonest, I did ask AI, "standard outline for writing a book review?"
 It came up with the 8 or 9 steps that book reviews entail.
 I very briefly scanned it before deciding, "You know what, this is my book review.
 I'm going to write it how I want to."